ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 ~~~
     SELECT DISTINCT A06_province
-    FROM surveys;
+    FROM Farms;
 ~~~
 > > {: .sql}

 If we select more than one column, then the distinct pairs of values are returned

     SELECT DISTINCT year, species_id
-    FROM surveys;
+    FROM Farms;

 ## Filtering - using the `Where` clause